dobrosketchkun/totallynotjustadumpofvariouspythonscripts/to_small_to_be_repo_to_big_to_be_script/plotly_candles_template/README.md

 1. **Shift + Scroll**: Y-axis zoom
    - Scroll up/down while holding Shift to zoom in/out on the Y-axis
-   - Works on any subplot independently
+   - Works on both charts independently
    - Zooms around the center of the current view

 2. **Shift + Alt + Scroll**: Fast Y-axis zoom